 In short, this is a time sink, though the experience should be valuable.

-Put them in the oven at a temperature they don’t warp at, whatever kind they are.
+Try drying out my filaments: put them in the oven at a temperature they don’t warp at, whatever kind they are.
 Over a long enough period, the moisture should be gone.